Skip to content

-I've been an avid user of Comicrack for years.
-It is so far the only application that can tag, organize, rename and display comics all in one.
-Nothing comes close.
-Unfortunately the development stopped years ago and the developer disappeared.
+I've been an avid ComicRack user for years.
+It remains the only application I've found that can tag, organize, rename, and display comics all in one place.
+Nothing else comes close.

-I normally purchase my comics on Comixology, Humble Bundle or in print.
-Comics with DRM, i normally make a fake comic file with a single image that just states where the comic is available.
-Eg. if i bought a comic on Comixology i make a single page image and write "Comic purchased on Comixology".
-I do the same with all my physical comics where i write "Physical Comic".
-That way i can organize my DRM-free collection together with my DRM and physical collections.
+I usually purchase comics through Comixology, Humble Bundle, or in print.
+For DRM-protected comics, I create a placeholder comic file with a single image stating where the comic is available.
+For example, if I purchase a title on Comixology, I make a single-page image that says "Comic purchased on Comixology".
+I do the same for physical comics, marking them as "Physical Comic".
+This lets me organize my DRM-free collection together with my DRM and physical comics.

-This guide is meant for users of /r/comicrackusers, and should be seen as a complimentary guide to the official manual.
-The official manual is great but it doesn't talk much about workflows and how to create the optimal setup.
+This guide is intended for users of /r/comicrackusers and should be viewed as a companion to the official manual.
+The manual is excellent, but it doesn't cover workflows or how to create an optimal setup.

-What I'm describing in this guide is the setup I've been using for the past two years.
-For my collection it works very well and I've tried to account for most things.
+The setup described here is the one I've used for the past two years.
+It works very well for my collection, and I've tried to account for most scenarios.

-- Comics are located at B:/Comics/ (this will be seen in the screenshots, you can have them elsewhere, but you have to change paths in scripts and screenshots)
+• Comics are located at B:/Comics/ (this is shown in the screenshots; you can store them elsewhere, but you will need to adjust paths in scripts and screenshots).

 I'll clearly state which scripts are used in each section.

-As mentioned in Prerequisites I have my comics in B:/Comics/
+As mentioned in Prerequisites, I store my comics in B:/Comics/.

-.
-I've a simple folder structure where the top level folders are created manually and all the folders below are generated using Library Organizer.
+I use a simple folder structure: the top-level folders are created manually, and everything below is generated using Library Organizer.

 B:/